Sorion/gps-sim/README.md

 ## Introduction

-Gps Simulator is a simple nodejs gps simaultor that send nmea sentences (GGA, GSA, RMC) through a serial port.
+Gps Simulator is a simple nodejs gps simulator that send nmea sentences (GGA, GSA, RMC) through a serial port.
-It has been design to work as a virual test gps devices for your app that receive nmea data trhough serial port
+It has been design to work as a virual test gps devices for your app that receive nmea data through serial port

 In this case you will need additional tools depending on your operating system.